Email Queue Explained: Fix Delivery Delays In 2026

 • DMARC exists and aligns

 For bulk senders, Google and Yahoo tightened requirements starting in 2024.
+Check our DMARC records guide and domain and IP guide to get this right.

 Bounce review